AimegaelBoudzoumou/AimegaelBoudzoumou/README.md

 - 👋 Hi, I’m @AimegaelBoudzoumou
-- 👀 I’m interested in Linux Administrator and DevOps jobs
+- 👀 I’m interested in Linux, Java, SQL and Pl/SQL jobs
-- 🌱 I’m currently learning Bash, DevOps tools and SpringBoot
+- 🌱 I’m currently learning Bash, DevOps, SpringBoot, PL/SQL
-- 💞️ I’m looking to collaborate on Linux and DevOps fiels
+- 💞️ I’m looking to collaborate on of the above technlogies
 - 📫 How to reach me gaelboudzoumou1991@gmail.com

 <!---